-In 2021, you may want to consider elevating your website with some professional assistance.
-Thankfully, SEO and digital strategy experts work to ensure you website is reaching its full marketing potential.
-You can expect a return on your investment, as new (qualified) clients becoming paying customers.
+In 2022, you may want to consider elevating your website with some professional assistance.
+Thankfully, SEO and digital strategy experts work to ensure your website is reaching its full marketing potential.
+You can expect a return on your investment, as new (qualified) clients become paying customers.

 Business Goal: Create New Revenue Sources

 If you find that you have a steady stream of wellness clients, or you’re at capacity for how many clients you can take on, then it’s time to switch gears and think of ways you can generate additional income.
 Typically, these initiatives will explore adding new services, and finding ways to upsell to current clients through customer marketing.

 Client engagement and retention is fundamental for any successful health and wellness business.
 The core tenant of a program is that it drips content out over the course of weeks and months, rather than sharing all information at once.
 Content in a program can include videos, e-mails, documents, surveys and quizzes, and links to external websites.
 Clients appreciate receiving guidance over time, in digestible formats that enable them to build successful habits, or achieve specific goals.
 Wellness programs can also be used to deliver branded programs, like a Diabetes Prevention Program.